keilmillerjr/Raspberry-Pi-MAME-Setup-Guide/readme.md

 #### Raspberry Pi Configuration

 You can also setup network and SSH directly from Raspberry Pi Configuration.
-It would be wise to

 1. Boot raspbian lite and login.
 2. Launch Raspberry Pi Configuration.